-A typical student studying A-level Maths will have attained a Grade 7 or above in their GCSE Maths.
-We also have some students taking the course having attained a Grade 6 in their GCSE and we strive to put in place a suitable support programme with such students before the start of the course in September
+A student studying A-level Maths will have attained a Grade 7 or above in their GCSE Maths.

-In Year 1 we aim to cover all the necessary work by the beginning of May.
+In the first year we aim to cover all the necessary work by the beginning of May.
 This makes up 40% of the work required for the full course.
 We look again at some of the new topics from Year 11 and study them in greater depth.
-This includes the greater focus on Algebra to increase students' confidence in this area.

-We also introduce the new area of Calculus which deals with gradients of curves within the bigger topic of rates of change.
+We also introduce the new area of calculus which deals with gradients of curves within the bigger topic of rates of change.

-Year 2 begins before the summer break.
+Second year begins before the summer break.
 The remaining 60% of the work must be covered before the two exam papers at the end of the course.

-We develop further the ideas started in Year 1 and work on them in greater depth.
+We develop further the ideas started in the previous year and work on them in greater depth.